ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+of more than 180 years.
+Near th grave
+stood a venerable apple tree, when and by
+whom planted is not known.
+This tree
+had sent two of its main roots iuto th
+graves of Mr. and Mrs. Williams.
+Tho
 larger root had pushed its way through the
 earth till it reached th precise spot occu­
 pied by the skull of Roger Williams.
 There